 D. If the advisory agency determines that all of the parcels for which certificates are sought were divided from the contiguous property but that some of the parcels were divided in violation of the Subdivision Map Act, any predecessor statutes, or any ordinance of the county enacted pursuant thereto, in effect at the time of such division, a certificate shall be issued and recorded only for the parcel or parcels divided in compliance with such enactments.
 Processing of the application shall continue as an application for a conditional certificate for the remaining parcels, and no refund shall be made to the applicant under this subsection.

 E. If the advisory agency determines that any parcel for which a certificate or conditional certificate is sought was divided from all contiguous property in violation of the Subdivision Map Act, any predecessor statutes, or any ordinance of the county enacted pursuant thereto, in effect at the time of such division, the advisory agency shall deny the application for a certificate in relation to that parcel.
 The advisory agency shall notify the applicant in writing of the denial of issuance of a certificate, stating in the notice the nature and date of the violations upon which the determination is based.
-Following the appeal period the advisory agency shall proceed to process the application as an application for a conditional certificate in the manner set forth in Section 17.52.030.
+The advisory agency shall proceed to process the application as an application for a conditional certificate in the manner set forth in Section 17.52.030.

 F. Actions of the advisory agency under this section are ministerial in nature and shall not be performed in such a manner as to be construed to be discretionary actions.